 3.3 Calculator inputs

-Information you enter into the calculators on the Services (including incomes, number of children, and custody arrangement) is not transmitted to our servers.
+Information you enter into the public calculators on the Services (including incomes, number of children, and custody arrangement) is not transmitted to our servers.
 All calculations are performed in your browser.
 This information is not stored or collected by us.
+(Inputs entered inside the experimental workspace are different — see Section 3.5.)

 3.4 Cookies and similar technologies